earthlab/hub-ops/docs/source/setup/google-cloud-setup.rst

 Configure Your gcloud and kubectl Tools
 ---------------------------------------

-To install the :code:`gcloud` command-line tool follow `step 3b of the z2jh guide <https://zero-to-jupyterhub.readthedocs.io/en/latest/google/step-zero-gcp.html>`_.
+Install the :code:`gcloud` command-line tool and the :code:`kubectl` component as per steps 1-3 of the `z2jh GKE guide <https://zero-to-jupyterhub.readthedocs.io/en/latest/kubernetes/google/step-zero-gcp.html>`_.

-To install :code:`kubectl` (pronounced kube-cuddle) see `setp 4 of the z2jh guide <https://zero-to-jupyterhub.readthedocs.io/en/latest/google/step-zero-gcp.html>`_.

 Make sure that you are talking to your newly created project.
 To list your projects use::